Bijuva 1/100 (Estradiol (As Hemihydrate) And Progesterone)

 Alcohol & Driving

-Bijuva 1/100 is not expected to significantly affect your ability to drive or operate machinery, but you should be cautious until you know how it affects you personally.
+Bijuva 1/100 is not expected to impair your ability to drive or operate machinery, but caution is advised if you experience side effects.

 Alcohol